walkeran/nagios-check_dellwarranty/README.md

 History
 ------------
-**Feature:** Add -D (most distant future) option, to only consider the contract expiring in the most distant future
+**Feature:** Add -D (most distant future) option, to only consider the contract expiring in the most distant future **Feature:** Add -l (html link) option, to also include an HTML link to the Dell site with the warranty details
 ### 0.4 (2012-08-29)
 **Feature:** Add -v (verbose) option and make -d (debug) work better
 **Fix:** Fix -w and -c params